ismaelgomesdasilva-zz/PomodoroTestePriv/README.md

 The site consists of X different pages:

-- **Page 1: Pagina Home, aonde o usuario irá setar os valores.
+- **Page 1: Home page, where the user will set the values.
-- **Page 2: Pagina de trabalho, aonde o contador de trabalho será iniciado.
+- **Page 2: Job page, where the job counter will be started.
-- **Page 3: Pagina de Pausa, aonde o usuario irá tirar o tempo de pausa.
+- **Page 3: Pause Page, where the user will take the pause time.

 ## :rocket: Technologies ##